Introduction

 For more information:

-• for a confidential chat, call the Sexual Health Info link for more information on STIs, HIV oor sexual Helath checks or to find your closest location.
+- for a confidential chat, call the Sexual Health Info link for more information on STIs, HIV or sexual Helath checks or to find your closest location.

 Where to get tested?

-You can get an STI test at your local doctor, a sexual health clinic and at some university health clinics.
+You can get a sexual health check at your local doctor and at youth health clinics.
 Call the NSW Sexual Health Infolink on 1800 451 624 to find a location near you.
 Make sure you ask the clinic if they bulk bill, or if there will be any costs for your appointment.

 Contraception